Thoughtful planning is a central part of an effective Intentional Read Aloud.

 Choose objectives for your read aloud based on your curriculum’s scope and sequence, mandated learning standards, and the needs of your children.

-Make sure the objective is appropriate for the majority of the children in the class (not just a few students).
+Make sure the objective is appropriate for the majority of the children in the class (not just a few children).

 Keep a list of read aloud objectives as you teach them, along with the corresponding books.
 This will help you keep track of the skills, strategies, and behaviors you have taught and help with future planning.